itaedel/ASCII-ART/README.md

+# About the project
-A java program that turns every image into ASCII art easily.
+A Java program named ASCII-Art Creator, designed to convert any image into ASCII art effortlessly.
+The program features an intuitive interface, enabling users to interact with and customize the output image according to their preferences.

 ### Instructions
 To use this you must run the Driver file with only the path of the image you wish to render.